 The G-Licence does not allow you to hunt on declared public hunting land.
 To hunt on public land in NSW you need a Restricted Licence (R-Licence).

 You don't need a licence if you are hunting rabbits, foxes, feral deer, feral goats, feral pigs, hares, feral cats or wild dogs (other than dingo) on private land, you just need the permission of the landowner.

-If you are paying by credit card, use the links above to apply or renew online.
-If you are paying by cheque or money order, use the application forms below.
+Use the links above to apply for or renew an G-Licence.
+If you can't apply online, use the application forms below.

 |Licence term||Full rate||Concession rate|

 A concession rate is available for minors (under 18 years) and pensioners (holding an appropriate card).

-$25 million public liability insurance is attached to every standard G-licence.
+$20 million public liability insurance is attached to every standard G-Licence.